Simple hiking tips that make a big difference. After this, you just need to think about right, left, right, left…

 Thanks to social media and the internet it’s never been easier to find groups of like-minded hikers who go on weekly adventures.
 Websites like Meet Up are a good way to find nearby groups and you should also look at local Facebook groups.

-Finding a hiking buddy can also be a brilliant way to have some company on the trail and motivate you to get out there!
+Finding a hiking buddy can also be a brilliant way to have some company on the trail and motivate you to get out there.
+Walking with kids can also be great inspiration for you and the family!

 Hiking Tip #9 – Make it Green

 It’s really important to make your hiking experience as sustainable as possible.
 On the trail you can discover some of the most beautiful parts of the world, they’re often some of the most fragile too.
 These sustainable hiking tips will help you have a better impact:

 - Leave no trace (take bags for your rubbish or food waste)